 “That puts the alert out and it gives you time to look at your credit reports and determine if you really are a victim of fraud and need to file a police report,” Sweet says.

-2. Extended fraud alert.
 Your next step up is an extended fraud alert, Springer says.
 An extended fraud alert, which is also free, lasts seven years.
 It entitles you to two free credit reports from all three credit reporting agencies in the first year.
-(Anyone can get one free report from each of the three bureaus in any given year by going to annualcreditreport.com.)
+You must send it by mail (see extended fraud alert sample letter), but you need to send it to only one of the three credit bureaus.
+The one you send it to is required to notify the other two.

 To get this longer-term protection, you’ll need proof of the threat such as a copy of a police report or identity theft report, according to the credit reporting agencies.
 “This time you’re saying, ‘I’m not just suspecting.
 I believe I really am a victim,’” Sweet says.